An Achievable Scheme for the K-user Linear Computation Broadcast Channel: Introduction

 \section{Introduction}

-The linear computation broadcast channel (LCBC) was first introduced by Sun and Jafar in~\cite{sun2019capacity}.
-It is a canonical model motivated by distributed computing, where each cache-aided user requests some linear functions of data from the server.
-The goal is to find the {\it capacity} of LCBC defined as minimum communication load from the server to the users, while all users' demands are satisfied. \cite{sun2019capacity} and~\cite{yao2024capacity} characterized the exact capacity of LCBC for the case of 2 and 3 users, respectively.
-The optimal scheme is derived from linear rank inequalities over a representable polymatroid space with no more than three variables~\cite{hammer2000inequalities}.
-The structure of LCBC is closely related to various problems in information theory, such as coded caching~\cite{maddah2014fundamental} and index coding~\cite{chor1995private}.
-Fig.~\ref{fig:LCBClayout} illustrates an LCBC example with 2~users, where the users demand $\{A_1, A_2\}$ and $\{B_1, B_2\}$ while caching $A_1 + B_1$ and $A_2 + B_2$, respectively.
-In this example, the users can not infer any piece of the desired information from what they locally cache.
-The optimal scheme is to send $\{B_1, A_2\}$, which serves two users simultaneously with load of one file.
-The capacity of LCBC may be hard to track especially when the number of user is large.
-On the contrary, by neglecting a fraction of instances, \cite{yao2024generic} shows the capacity of {\it generic} LCBC exists if certain conditions holds.
+The Linear Computation Broadcast Channel (LCBC) was first introduced by Sun and Jafar in~\cite{sun2019capacity}.
+It is a canonical model motivated by distributed computing, where each user requests some linear functions of the data stored at a server while having locally stored some other linear functions of the data.
+The {\it capacity} of the LCBC is defined as the minimum communication load from the server to the users that allows all users' demands to be satisfied.
+In~\cite{sun2019capacity} and~\cite{yao2024capacity}, the capacity of LCBC for 2 and 3 users, respectively, was characterized where the optimal scheme is derived from linear rank inequalities over a representable polymatroid space with no more than three variables~\cite{hammer2000inequalities}.
+The capacity of the LCBC with four or more users is open.
+The LCBC, as other network-coding-type problems, necessitate the characterization of the `entropy cone,' which represents all possible joint entropy relationships among variables in a network which involves the highly non-trivial problem of identifying its extreme rays and facets.
+The entropic approach, which was sufficient for the 2-LCBC~\cite{sun2019capacity}, already failed for the 3-LCBC even with Shannon and non-Shannon information inequalities included~\cite{yao2024capacity}.
+The tight converse bound in~\cite{yao2024capacity} was derived by also using `functional sub-modularity' to account for the specific functional forms of users' demand and side information.
+As the general LCBC problem appears beyond reach,~\cite{yao2024generic} pursued a {\it generic and symmetric} version of the LCBC problem for which the capacity was characterized to within a factor of two.